evanjiang943/cs2241/README.md

 # Graph Property-Preserving Summarization

-A modular framework for creating and evaluating graph summaries that preserve important structural and analytical properties of the original graph, with a focus on web-scale networks.
+This project implements and evaluates various graph summarization techniques with a focus on preserving important structural and analytical properties of the original graph.
+It addresses the challenge of analyzing large-scale graphs by creating compact graph summaries that maintain key properties such as community structure, centrality distributions, and spectral characteristics.

 ## Overview

-Large-scale graphs such as web graphs, social networks, and citation networks can be challenging to analyze due to computational constraints.
-This framework provides methods to create smaller summary graphs that preserve key properties of the original graph, making analysis more efficient while maintaining accuracy.
+Web-scale graphs, such as hyperlink graphs of the internet, can contain billions of nodes and edges, making analysis computationally expensive.
+This project explores and analyzes how well various graph reduction techniques perform on various metrics.

 ## Features